-Previous names include The Castle (1631 - 1666), and Fort (or Castle) William and Mary (1692 - 1775).
-The fort was not used by Patriot forces during the war.
-The fort fell into disuse and the site was afterward called Castle Fort or Fort Castle.
-The U.S. Army took over the site in 1794, added a two-story wooden blockhouse, and rebuilt the fort in 1807 - 1808 into a 36-gun brick fortress.
-It was renamed in 1801.
-Walbach Tower (or Castle Walbach) (three guns) was built nearby in 1814.
-Only the foundation still exists.
+This is the oldest continuously occupied military site in the United States.
+Previous names include The Castle (1666), and Fort (or Castle) William and Mary (1692 - 1775).
+The fort was not used by Patriot forces during the war, although it was renamed Fort Hancock.
+The fort fell into disuse and the site was afterward called the Castle Fort or Fort Castle.
+The U.S. Army took over and renamed the site in 1794, added a two-story wooden blockhouse, and rebuilt the fort in 1807 - 1808 into a 36-gun brick fortress.
+Walbach Tower (or Castle Walbach) (three guns) was built nearby in 1814 (only the foundation still exists).
 Construction of the fort's new granite outer wall was begun in 1863 adjacent to the original 1808 brick wall.
 Construction was halted in 1867, and the fort went into caretaker status until 1897.
 Coastal defense batteries were built outside the old fort, which include Battery Farnsworth (1898 - 1917), and Battery Hackleman (1904 - 1945), which was destroyed in 1965 to make way for the Coast Guard building.
 Two mine casemates (1905, 1921) are also located here.
 A minefield observation tower was built atop Battery Farnsworth in 1942, and Battery Hackleman's BC station was built atop the bastion of the old fort.
-Fort Constitution was the harbor defense headquarters in World War I. The fort was deactivated in 1948, the land divided in 1950 between the U.S. Coast Guard and NH State Parks.
-The mine storehouse became home to the Coastal Marine Laboratory in 1989.
-The University of New Hampshire acquired half of the Coast Guard property in 2000.
-The Portsmouth Harbor Lighthouse was built here in 1877, replacing an earlier light from 1803.
+Fort Constitution was the harbor defense headquarters in World War I. The post was deactivated in 1948 and taken over by the U.S. Navy.
+The U.S. Coast Guard took over the post in 1965.
+The old fort became a NH State Park in 1961 (opened in 1973).
+The 1901 mine storehouse became home to the UNH Coastal Marine Laboratory in 1989.
+The University of New Hampshire acquired half of the Coast Guard property in 2000 for future development of marine science laboratories and classrooms.
+The present Portsmouth Harbor Lighthouse was built here in 1877, replacing an earlier light from 1803.

 ¤ Fort Stark (State Historic Site)